trisha/genshin-impact-character-tracker/README.md

 6. Go to port 3000 in your browser: `localhost:3000`

 ## Features
-- Sequelize hook to convert email address before validating
+- Sequelize hook to convert email address to lowercase before validating
 - Password hashing using bcrypt
 - Local login authentication using passport
 - Multi-select and search from a dynamic dropdown list when adding characters